kamlesh-nb/blinc/README.md

 # Blinc

 A Nano Framework for building Functional Web UI Applications based on ELM Architecture.
-It uses pure functions to define web interfaces, and handles the side effects via commands and subscriptions, all that you can write in pure JavaScript.
+It uses pure functions to define web interfaces, and handles the side effects via commands and subscriptions, all that you can write in native JavaScript.

-> It uses virtual dom to facilitate, re-rendering of the view when the state changes, thus complies to the principle; view = f(state)
+It uses virtual dom to facilitate the re-rendering of the view as a result of the state changes.

 # Getting Started